MeshachDev/Smart-Room-Automation-System-Using-Cisco-Packet-Tracer/README.md

 - Light → turns ON/OFF based on motion rules
 - Fan → maintains airflow when required
 - Temperature Monitor → monitors ambient temperature
-- Heating Element → activated when temperature drops below set threshold

 ## Working Logic
 - If Motion Detector detects movement → Light turns ON.
 - If no motion detected for a period → Light turns OFF.
-- If Temperature < 20°C → Heating Element turns ON.
+- If Temperature < 10°C → Fan turns OFF.
-- If Temperature > 28°C → Fan turns ON.
+- If Temperature > 10°C → Fan turns ON.
 - All devices can also be controlled manually via Tablet PC.

 ## How to Run